dhyabi2/nblcs-spec/NBLCS-SPEC.md

 2. Independent per-payment Nano sends: each internal payment is a single Nano transaction directly from payer to payee.
 No shared liquidity pool, no HTLC slots.
 3. No force-close path: there is no channel state to close.
 4. Nano representative diversification: 10+ representatives, each <10% vote weight.
-5. Confirmation depth: 10 Nano confirmations + cross-check with 3 public nodes.
+5. Confirmation depth: 10 Nano Instant confirmations + cross-check with 3 public nodes.
 6. Cold multi-sig custody with spend limits.
 7. Proof-of-reserve: weekly Merkle tree of Bitcoin pool UTXOs and LLP receivables published and verified against total claims.
 8. Authenticated RPC: TLS, API keys, signed LLP callbacks, multi-node Nano queries, blacklisting of inconsistent nodes.